vifreefly/kimuraframework/README.md

 #### Automatically skip all duplicated requests urls

 It is possible to automatically skip all already visited urls while calling `request_to` method, using [@config](#all-available-config-options) option `skip_duplicate_requests: true`.
 With this option, all already visited urls will be automatically skipped.
-Also check the [@config](#all-available-config-options) for an additional options for this setting.
+Also check the [@config](#all-available-config-options) for an additional options of this setting.

 #### `storage` object